H2020 FUNDING PROPOSAL CE-FNR-09 HORIZON

 8. Ensure, insofar as practical, that the selective filtration machinery is capable of differentiating between biota and inanimate litter to minimize the environmental impact of cleaning operations.

-M. Installation of control sensors, navigation instruments and computers on I., to include wiring.
+Installation of navigation instruments, to include wiring.

-N. Other fitting out of I. by specialist subcontractors.
+Other fitting out by specialist subcontractors.

 Integration of navigation and control hardware and software as part of onboard systems to be able to operate the platform remotely safely in drone mode with autonomous functions in terms of navigation, such as avoidance of other vessels and objects.

-Q. Operation of the mobile platform to harvest marine litter and collect performance data, to include emptying/transfer of collected marine litter, taking the technology to TRL6
+Operation of the mobile platform to harvest marine litter and collect performance data, to include emptying/transfer of collected marine litter, taking the technology to TRL6

-U. Dissemination of the results obtained from the project, to include where practical, ocean awareness events.
+Dissemination of the results obtained from the project, to include where practical, ocean awareness events.

-The UK coordination and project development team:
+The UK design and build team:

 Danny Goldsmith: Naval architect